|

 Door County with kids

-It was a rather busy beach, and there were several kayak guides taking tours out over to explore the caves that took up a significant amount of space on the beach.
-But it is nice and big, and never felt overly crowded.
+It was a rather busy beach, and there were some kayak guides taking tours out over to explore the caves, but it is a big area and never felt overly crowded.
 We brought all of our beach toys, and my kids dug in the sand and played in the water for hours.
 We ate our packed lunch right there on the beach.
 I am pretty sure there are hiking trails in the areas behind the beach, but my kids had no interest in leaving their sandcastles, so we didn’t explore those.

 After we were all beached out, we walked back up to the bathrooms and cleaned the sand off and changed back into our clothes.
-We stopped at McDonald’s on our way out of town for a quick dinner, then headed south to Madison for the night.
+We grabbed some hamburgers our way out of town for a quick dinner, then headed south to Madison for the night.

 We absolutely loved our time in Door County with our kids; it is such an amazing little spot to explore!
 There are so many great little towns that I wish we had more time to visit, but Sister Bay is a great central location and has the absolute cutest downtown area.
 I highly recommend this as a summer vacation destination if you are looking to travel with your littles!